lichess-org/lichobile/app/plugins/org.apache.cordova.network-information/doc/index.md

 The `online` event fires when a previously unconnected device receives a network connection to allow an application access to the Internet.
-It relies on the same information as the Connection API, and fires when the value of `connection.type` becomes `NONE`.
+It relies on the same information as the Connection API, and fires when the `connection.type` changes from `NONE` to any other value.

 Applications typically should use `document.addEventListener` to attach an event listener once the `deviceready` event fires.